A Guide to Buying Solar Panels in 2021

 Solar panels come in two forms – monocrystalline and polycrystalline.
 Both are perfectly fine for Australian conditions.
 The solar panels are installed, generally on your roof, and are used to capture the solar energy you’re going to use in your home.

 Several factors influence the efficiency of your solar panels such as positioning, shadowing, dirt and dust.
 But what if it’s going to rain?
 Do solar panels work on a cloudy day?
 The answer is yes.
-In addition to an efficient solar panel, you can also get a solar quote that beats all written quotes by calling us on 1800 289 665 or emailing us at firstname.lastname@example.org
+However, with a large number of types and efficiencies of panels, it can be hard to decide what is best for your house.
+If you require any help with making this decision, do not hesitate to give us a call on 1800 289 665.

 Most people’s interest stops at the quality of their solar panels, but a high-quality solar system requires more than a high output array.